-Subject Tutoring: Trained subject tutors hold review and tutoring sessions on a regular basis for large core classes as well as for languages, math, and science.
+Trained subject tutors hold review and tutoring sessions on a regular basis for large core classes as well as for languages, math, and science.
 Tutors welcome all students to their sessions for course review, exam prep, study skills tips, and general support.
 Whether you’re struggling in the course or want to maintain good work habits, you are welcome to meet with our tutors.
+Current students can make appointments with tutors through the ASC portal on their Canvas account.

 Professional staff members in the ASC meet with students one-on-one to explore study habits and strategies, individual learning styles, time management skills, and other issues related to academics.
 These meetings may occur weekly, monthly, or as often as the counselor and the student see fit.
 Drop by the ASC or call 978.867.4743 to make an appointment.